19 Places Every Woman Should Go In 2016

 Swallow the S in Louisville, like the locals do.
 This city is known as the home of Kentucky Fried Chicken, the Louisville Slugger baseball bat, and the Kentucky Derby, but there's a lot more to enjoy.

-Harvest Restaurant sources 80% of ingredients within 100 miles of Louisville, while Feast BBQ creates a monthly flavoured bourbon slushie.
+Harvest Restaurant sources 80% of ingredients within 100 miles of Louisville, while Feast BBQ creates a monthly flavored bourbon slushie.
 Please and Thank You bakes chocolate chip cookies and hand dips pretzels weekly.

 The iridescent blue-green walls of Revelry Boutique Gallery seduce shoppers looking for locally made art and crafts.
 Butchertown Market, an indoor boutique mall, provides space for Louisville chocolatier Cellar Door Chocolates and home goods shop Work the Metal.

-Note: Editor's note: Brazil has been dealing with a Zika virus outbreak since early 2015.
-If you are currently pregnant, the CDC recommends postponing travel to any area where Zika virus transmission is ongoing.
-If you are trying to become pregnant, please consult your doctor before making travel plans.
-For the most current information about Zika virus, please visit www.cdc.gov/zika.